Canvas

 Example

-Let's draw a simple house with the Canvas API:
+Let's draw a simple house to the screen by using the Canvas API:

 // Creating the canvas context enters "canvas rendering" mode